LBRY

-Company and technology
+LBRY, Inc.'s CEO was political activist Jeremy Kauffman.
+The company closed in July 2023 after losing a lawsuit from the U.S. Securities and Exchange Commission which found that LBRY had sold unregistered securities.

+History

 The LBRY protocol is a decentralized file-sharing and payment network built using blockchain and BitTorrent technology.
 It allows anyone to create an account and register content that cannot be deleted by the company.
 LBRY uses BitTorrent technology to serve content without relying on their own servers by using peer-to-peer file-sharing.
 Creators can record video content to the LBRY blockchain, as well as other digital content including music, images, podcasts, and e-books.
 The LBRY projects are open source.

 In October 2017, LBRY, Inc. released a media hosting site built atop the protocol called spee.ch.
 It stopped being supported in December 2019, in favor of LBRY, Inc.'s LBRY.tv website.
-Odysee, another video website built by LBRY, Inc. using their LBRY protocol, entered beta in September 2020 and officially launched that December.
-Odysee was split into a separate corporate entity with its own CEO on October 1, 2021.
+Odysee, another video website, using their LBRY protocol, entered beta in September 2020 and officially launched that December.
+Odysee was split into a separate corporate entity with its own CEO on October 1, 2021 as LBRY faced a lawsuit from the U.S. Securities and Exchange Commission (SEC).